crate/cratedb-guide/docs/admin/sharding-partitioning.md

 - Identify the record size
 - Calculate the throughput

-Then, to calculate the number of shards, you should consider that the size of each shard should roughly be between 10 - 50 GB, and that each node can only manage up to 1000 shards.
+Then, to calculate the number of shards, consider that each shard should roughly be between 10 – 50 GB, and that each node can manage up to 1_000 shards by default.

 :::{caution}
 **Over-sharding and over-partitioning**